TestGorilla LogoTestGorilla Logo

 And to compound that effect, Steele and Aronson showed that students perform worse on tests when they are simply reminded of negative stereotypes related to the group to which they belong.
 In their case, girls’ math scores were negatively affected by the expectation that they would perform worse than boys in a Dutch high school setting.

-So what can we do to avoid creating adverse impact or perpetuating biases?
+If you’ve decided to use cognitive ability tests in your hiring process, what can you do to avoid creating adverse impact or perpetuating biases?

 First, use cognitive ability tests as only one element of recruitment.
 Having a variety of selection criteria decreases your odds of letting bias seep into your hiring process.

-Secondly, scrutinize the messages that you send out as part of your testing procedures.
+Secondly, scrutinize the messages that you send out as part of your hiring process.
 Make sure that you don’t unintentionally bring up any stereotypes or use gendered language that may impact test scores.

-Finally, we can actually measure adverse impact.
+Finally, you can actually measure adverse impact.
 Here’s the SHRM’s four-step process:

 1. Calculate the selection rate for each group of applicants, whether that’s race, gender, or another category.
 For this, divide the number of candidates who pass the cognitive ability test by the number of total applicants from that group.